Sleep surgery: Genioglossus advancement

+Hypoglossal nerve stimulation

+Hypoglossal nerve stimulation is a type of neuromodulation treatment which involves surgical implantation of a device which senses respiration and delivers mild electrical stimulation to the hypoglossal nerve in order to increase muscle tone at the back of the tongue so it will not collapse over the airway.
+The device includes a handheld patient controller to allow it to be switched on before sleep and is powered by an implantable pulse generator, similar to one used for cardiac rhythm management.

 Maxillomandibular advancement

 Maxillomandibular advancement (MMA) or orthognathic surgery, also sometimes called bimaxillary advancement (bi-max), or maxillomandibular osteotomy (MMO), is a procedure that moves the upper jaw (maxilla) and the lower jaw (mandible) forward.
 The procedure was first used to correct deformities of the facial skeleton, including malocclusion.
 In the late 1970s, advancement of the lower jaw (mandibular advancement) improved sleepiness in three patients.
 Subsequently, maxillomandibular advancement was used for patients with obstructive sleep apnea.

 Currently, surgeons often perform maxillomandibular advancement surgery simultaneously with genioglossus advancement (tongue advancement).
 The genioglossus advancement pulls the tongue forward to decrease the amount of tongue blockage during sleep.
 MMA is one of the most effective surgical treatments for sleep apnea, with a high success rate.
 Nonetheless, the procedure is often used after other forms of treatment have failed (nasal surgeries, tonsillectomy, uvulopalatopharyngoplasty, tongue reduction surgeries).
 There is a longer recovery when compared to other sleep apnea surgeries, since the bones of the face have to heal into their new position.